Rackspace Technology: 2000s

+The revitalization of the mall lead to development in the surrounding area, including the creation of Racker Road and the frontage road Fanatical Way, inspired by the company's trademark "Fanatical Support".
+"Fanatical support" was the company's motto to describe its customer service.
+This consisted of the disuse of voicemail, live customer support, and London-based customer service representatives always accessible, which at the time news reports attribute to giving Rackspace an "edge" in the web hosting industry.
+Later, Rackspace's Fanatical Support would be used to describe a service of providing customer representatives when businesses were implementing cloud hosting.

-On August 8, 2008, Rackspace opened for trading on the New York Stock Exchange under the ticker symbol "RAX" after its initial public offering (IPO) in which it raised $187.5 million.
+In 2008 Rackspace opened for trading on the New York Stock Exchange under the ticker symbol "RAX" after its initial public offering (IPO) in which it raised $187.5 million.
 The initial public offering included 15,000,000 shares of its common stock at a price of $12.50 per share.
 The IPO did not do well in the public market and lost about 20% of its initial price almost immediately.

 At around 3:45 PM CST December 18, 2009, Rackspace experienced an outage for customers using their Dallas–Fort Worth data center – including those of Rackspace Cloud.

+2010s

-On September 8, 2010, Rackspace received national attention when they decided to discontinue providing web hosting service to one of their customers, Dove World Outreach Center.
-This was in reaction to Dove World's pastor Terry Jones' plan to burn several copies of the Qur'an on the anniversary of the September 11th attacks.
-Rackspace claims that this violated their company policy.
-This move came under criticism, notably from Terry Jones himself, who described it as an "indirect attack on our freedom of speech."
-Others questioned the appropriateness of Rackspace's action, stating that there is "absolutely no reason for web hosts to have an editorial policy, and this only gives Jones more attention and makes him look more persecuted."
+In 2010, Rackspace announced it would discontinue hosting the website for Dove World Outreach Center after pastor Terry Jones said he planned to burn the Qur'an on the anniversary of 9/11.
+Jones called the move an "indirect attack on our freedom of speech."
+Business Insider also criticized Rackspace's decision.

+In 2014, Napier stepped down as CEO and Weston was named the interim CEO.
+Taylor Rhodes was named president and later that year replaced Weston as CEO.

-In August 2016, it was confirmed that Apollo Global Management had reached an agreement to buy the company for $4.3 billion.
+In August 2016, it was confirmed that the American private equity firm, Apollo Global Management, had reached an agreement to buy the company for $4.3 billion.
 The sale was completed in November 2016 and Rackspace officially ended trading on the New York Stock Exchange on November 3, 2016.

-In May 2017, CEO Taylor Rhodes announced he was leaving the company on May 16 to work for a smaller private company in a different city.
-In May 2017, Rackspace named Joe Eazor as its new CEO.
+In May 2017, CEO Taylor Rhodes announced he was leaving the company, and was replaced by Joe Eazor.
+Eazor was replaced in 2019 by Kevin Jones.

-In April 2019, the company named Kevin Jones as its new CEO.